deaduser/Morninger/README.md

 # morninger
-It is a bot for tracking your monthly workout activities.
+It is a bot for tracking your monthly workout activities

-Commands:
+### commands:
-statistic - for getting monthly stats done - if you did the exercises today undone - if you missed a workout ill - if you missed a workout due to illness
+- statistic - for getting monthly stats
+- done - if you did the exercises today
+- undone - if you missed a workout
+- ill - if you missed a workout due to illness